-If you have a business online, you need to know about keywords.
+If you’re asking ‘what are keywords?’, your business may be about to get a whole lot more visible online.
 Why?
 Because keywords are how you get found in the search engines.
-The good news is that once you understand what a keyword is, and how it works, you can quickly start to use them in your content marketing strategy.
+The good news is that once you understand what a keyword is, and how a keyword works, you can quickly start to use them in your content marketing strategy.
 In this guide, our Search Engine Optimisation (SEO) experts answer the questions:

 - What are keywords?